 I’m Not Small, the story of a preschooler’s first solo adventure in his backyard.
 It is a Horn Book Fanfare selection and been included on the Chicago Public Library Best Picture Books of 2022 List.
 Not Done Yet: Shirley Chisholm's Fight for Change is a Kirkus Best Book of 2022 and one of the Center for the Study of Multicultural Children’s Literature’s Best Books of 2022.
 Her newest book is Extraordinary Magic: The Storytelling Life of Virginia Hamilton.

-Nina is a graduate of Yale University, where she received a BA in art.
-She also participated in the Whitney Independent Study Program.
-Nina lives in Brooklyn, New York, with her husband and son.
+Nina is the recipient of the 2023 New York State Library Association's Empire State Award.
+She is a member of SCBWI and The Author’s Guild.
+She is a graduate of Yale University, where she received a BA in art and participated in the Whitney Independent Study Program studio program for artists.
+She lives in Brooklyn, New York, with her husband and son.

 Nina is represented by Gallt & Zacker Literary Agency.